Sandals in the Dust Ministries

 • Some medieval Jewish scholars had suggested that Moses' actual name was the Egyptian translation of "to draw out", and that it was translated into Hebrew, either by the Bible, or by Moses himself later in his lifetime.

-To order this book click on the link available on this site or go to WWW.AMAZON.COM and type in M. E. Rosson
+To order this book click on the link available on this site or go to and type in M. E. Rosson

 sinaimap3.jpg